Renovating your dream home can be a walk in the park, if you follow these simple steps.

 After years of building the perfect home for your Sims, saving home inspiration pictures on Instagram and watching a gazillion home makeover shows, it is finally your turn to own and renovate the home of your dreams.

-Given the many home renovation horror stories, you’ll want to err on the side of caution, and by that we mean being informed.
+But given the many home renovation horror stories, you’ll want to err on the side of caution, and by that we mean being informed.
+Plus, considering the hefty price tag attached to home renovations, exploring your financing options, such as renovation loans or personal loans, is also essential.

 To break it down, here’s a simple guide to help you get through this part of adulting without being scarred for life.